INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals prognostic epithelial-immune axes in stage II/III colorectal cancer: Discussion

 \section{Discussion}

-Accurate prognostication remains a major challenge in stage II/III CRC, where patients with similar clinicopathological staging can experience markedly different outcomes.
-Although recent deep learning approaches have demonstrated that prognostic signal can be extracted from routine H\&E WSIs, many studies either lack large-scale validation or focus primarily on prediction rather than biological interpretation~\cite{skrede2020deep}.
-Thus, the relationship between image-derived risk and the underlying tumour biology remains unclear.
+Despite advances in image-based risk prediction for stage II/III CRC, the biological basis of these models remains poorly understood.
+Although deep learning approaches can extract prognostic signals from WSIs, many studies prioritise prediction over interpretability~\cite{skrede2020deep,kleppe2022clinical}.
+Thus, the mechanisms underlying image-derived risk remain unclear.

+INSIGHT addresses two central questions: whether clinically actionable prognostic information can be derived directly from routine H\&E histology, and what biological programmes underlie this risk.
+Stage II/III disease represents a decision-critical setting in which pTNM staging, while used clinically, provides limited resolution of outcome heterogeneity.
+Our results show that prognostic signals can be robustly extracted from WSIs and localised within tissue via spatially resolved risk maps.
+Across internal and external validation on independent cohorts, including the PETACC-3 trial, INSIGHT consistently outperformed pTNM staging and contemporary multiple-instance learning models.

-Here we introduce INSIGHT, a GNN that prognosticates directly from routine H\&E WSIs and produces spatially resolved risk maps.
-Across internal and external validation on independent cohorts, including the large PETACC-3 clinical trial, INSIGHT consistently outperformed pTNM staging, indicating that it captures prognostic information not accounted for by conventional clinical variables.
-Performance was strongest in MSI-High, female, and younger patients, groups known to exhibit distinct tumour morphology.
-Specifically, females are often characterised by BRAF mutations and serrated pathways which have a strong morphological correlate~\cite{harvey2023sex,wu2024sex,guitton2023artificial}.
-Similarly, a substantial fraction of MSI-High tumours harbour BRAF mutations and arise through the serrated pathway, which exhibits distinctive histomorphological features.
-MSI-High tumours are also typically enriched for immune infiltration, yielding image-detectable patterns that may enhance prognostic discrimination~\cite{sadien2024genomics}.
-Finally, younger patients with early-onset CRC are often characterised by genetic factors leading to more aggressive pathological features, such as poor differentiation, which may likewise be leveraged by image-based models~\cite{stigliano2014early}.
-However, these subgroups are less prevalent and contain fewer outcome events, necessitating larger cohort validation.
-Conversely, performance was more modest in stage II, consistent with its relative biological homogeneity and lower event rate.
+INSIGHT's performance was strongest in MSI-High, female, and younger patients, groups known to exhibit distinct morphological characteristics.
+For example, females are often associated with BRAF mutations and serrated pathways with strong histomorphological correlates~\cite{guitton2023artificial}, while MSI-High tumours frequently harbour BRAF mutations, arise through serrated pathways, and exhibit increased immune infiltration~\cite{sadien2024genomics}.
+Similarly, early-onset CRC is often characterised by aggressive pathological features such as poor differentiation~\cite{stigliano2014early}.
+These characteristics likely enhance the detectability of histological prognostic signals.
+Conversely, performance was more modest in stage II disease, consistent with its relative biological homogeneity and lower event rate.